Is Intermittent Fasting Right For You?

 How it works

-When you fast, hormone levels in the body fluctuates to make fat stored more easily accessible.
-For example, Human Growth Hormone, HGH goes up and the insulin levels go down.
+When you fast, hormone levels in the body fluctuate to make fat stored more easily accessible.
+For example, Human Growth Hormone (HGH) goes up and insulin levels go down.
 When HGH increases, the body is able to burn more fat and build muscles at a faster rate.
-On the other hand, when insulin levels go down, you become less insulin resistant and that’s when fats stored in the body become more accessible.
+On the other hand, when insulin levels go down, you become less insulin-resistant and that’s when fats stored in the body become more accessible.
 This is great for your body.
-The body begins to recognize that fat is an energy source and it burns it off instead of using glucose, which is typically what is used first for energy.
+It begins to recognize that fat is an energy source and it burns it off instead of using glucose, which is typically used first for energy.

 Also when you fast, cellular repair increases.
 This means that the cells are better able to get rid of protein build-up within the cells, which allows them to repair and strengthen at a faster rate.

 Intermittent fasting has been shown to significantly reduce chronic inflammation.
 It does this in a few different ways which include:

 - Autophagy Process – This is the body’s way of destroying old or damaged cells.
 Think of it like spring cleaning inside your body.
 This is a way for the body to repair and regenerate itself.
 All the damaged cells remaining contribute to chronic inflammation throughout the body.
 Intermittent fasting stimulates autophagy, helping the body to cleanse itself of the old and damaged cells, which reduces inflammation.

 - Intermittent fasting also forces the body to use up all of its stored sugar or glucose, forcing the body to burn stored body fat for energy.
 This process produces a compound called B-hydroxybutyrate which blocks part of the immune system responsible for contributing to inflammatory disorders like autoimmune issues, metabolic syndrome, rheumatoid arthritis, and muscle and joint inflammation.